shady-cj/Flowsheet-Developer/README.md

 - **Description:** "500-ton capacity surge bin between primary and secondary crushing"

 **Important:** Once you save the properties, they're **permanently locked**.
 You cannot edit them later.
 If you need to make changes, delete the shape and add a new one.

+**Note:** To delete an element on the canvas, click on the element and press the backspace or delete key on the keyboard

 ### Using Text Components